 What this all means for your overseas property purchase

-Additionally, if December’s GDP fall is repeated in the coming months, and is larger than rival economies’ such as Germany, France and the USA, the pound is likely to fall further.
+Additionally, if December’s GDP fall is repeated in the coming months, and is more significant than rival economies such as Germany, France and the USA, the pound is likely to fall further.

 We advise taking a risk management approach to your currency to ensure that your budget is protected from unexpected volatility.
 Get in touch with one of our team on 020 7898 0541 to discuss your options.
 We’d be delighted to help.